 Fact: Exemptions May Allow You to Keep Your Home

 Even in a Chapter 7 bankruptcy, you may still be able to keep certain exempt assets like your primary residence and even your vehicle.
-Arizona’s Homestead Exemption allows you to exempt up to $150,000 of your home, while the Motor Vehicle Exemption allows you to exempt up to $6,000 in one vehicle or up to $12,000 if you are elderly or disabled.
+Arizona’s Homestead Exemption allows you to exempt up to $250,000 of your home’s equity, while the Motor Vehicle Exemption allows you to exempt up to $6,000 equity in one vehicle or up to $12,000 if you are physically disabled.